pls-rs/pls/docs/features/icons.md

 easier to read the output.
 In effect, `pls` enables you to annotate your files and directories with the full set of 3693 Nerd Font icons and 3633 emojis!

+The icons are meticulously chosen and intelligently mapped to nodes using specs which consider many aspects of the node rather than just the extension.

 <div
     style="background-color: #002b36; color: #839496;"
     class="language-">